 As the whole process of getting a mobile app developed is long (on average, it takes about 4 to 6 months) and complicated, the creation of a so-called “map” is vital for this procedure.
 It can be called differently, for example, in Surf we call it CJM — a Customer Journey Map.
 Companies need it to comprehend the problems of their clients, to ensure the expected growth, and to have the edge over the competitors.

-During this stage, the team also works on the product backlog — a list of matters, elements, insights, and ideas that have been generated while working on the product.
-It would be a mistake to say that the backlog creation belongs to one stage, as it’s a lengthy process that never stops.
+During this prod, the team also works on the product backlog — a list of matters, elements, insights, and ideas that have been generated while working on the product.
+It would be a mistake to say that the backlog creation belongs to one prod, as it’s a lengthy process that never stops.

 Questions you have to consider